rcn123/vostracode-continue/cc/repository-setup.md

 ## Overview

 This guide walks you through setting up a clean VostraCode repository using the git patch-based rebranding strategy.
-This approach allows you to maintain a private repository while easily pulling updates from the upstream Tabby project.
+This approach allows you to maintain a private repository while easily pulling updates from the upstream Continue project.

 ## Prerequisites